 It is believed that this place was a private tomb that was later converted into a public cemetery.
 Due to its extension and antiquity, it is also considered one of the most important archaeological sites in the city.
 With respect to its decorations, they are in bas-relief and show a mixture of Greek-Roman and Egyptian artistic forms.

-It should be noted that when they were discovered, the two lower levels were submerged.
+Should be noted that when they were discovered, the two lower levels were submerged.
 But when the water level dropped in 1995, the only one that remains submerged is the lower one today.

-In these catacombs, you will find numerous passages, an antechamber, vestibule, a burial chamber, and niches carved into the rock.
 Behind the entrance, there is a circular staircase, and on the walls, there are openings that allow light to pass through.
-Below is a vestibule with two niches that allow passage to a circular room.

 And on the left, there is a chamber with four pillars, while at the back you will find a circular room with two statues.
 At the entrance to the burial chamber, you will see decorations with Greek themes of Medusa or Athena.
-There are also decorations of the Egyptian god’s Tot and Anubis.
-This is a decoration based on Ancient Egypt but very influenced by Greek art.

 Kom El Shoqafa means mound of shards, named for the piles of broken terracotta vases and other objects found by archaeologists during excavations of this site.
 It is believed that ancient visitors to the tombs brought food and wine and, due to superstition, broke the pots and left them in the catacombs instead of bringing them home.